-BT achieves 100% renewable electricity worldwide | Sustainability | Business Chief EMEA
+BT achieves 100% renewable electricity worldwide

 BT - the UK’s joint largest private purchaser of electricity - plans to run its global operations on renewable electricity where markets allow, purchasing the remainder from neighbouring markets and collaborating with members of the RE100 initiative until a local solution can be found.

-BT has achieved its transition to renewable electricity, by supporting the development of local renewable energy markets.
-Out of the 100% renewable electricity, is supplied by corporate Power Purchase Agreements (PPAs) while the remainder comes from high quality green tariffs or renewable certificates.
+The company's transition to renewable electricity has been achieved by supporting the development of local renewable energy markets.
+Out of the 100% renewable electricity, 16% is supplied by corporate Power Purchase Agreements (PPAs) while the remainder comes from high quality green tariffs or renewable certificates.

-Making this switch has been reported by BT that it will help the company reduce its carbon emissions in March 2021 by an estimated 54,000 tonnes compared to the last financial year.
+BT reports that making this switch will help the company reduce its carbon emissions in March 2021 by an estimated 54,000 tonnes compared to the last financial year.

 "As an organisation that consumes nearly 1% of the UK’s electricity, it is important for BT to demonstrate its commitment to a green recovery.
 Our team has worked hard to secure renewable electricity contracts for our sites globally, a crucial step towards the Paris agreement’s 1.5°c target,” commented Cyril Pourrat, Chief Procurement Officer at BT.